ektishafgithub/ektishaf-api-unreal/README.md

 <br/><br/>

 > [!IMPORTANT]
-> * We never stores any private key or password in any database
+> * We never store any private key or password in any database
 > * We never ask for any private information from our customers

 > [!TIP]